ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

   order: 1
 ---

-# wagmi
+# Ethereum

-`@ant-design/web3-wagmi` is an Ant Design Web3 Ethereum adapter based on [wagmi](https://wagmi.sh/).
+Ant Design Web3 officially provides `@ant-design/web3-wagmi` to adapt to Ethereum.
+It is an Ant Design Web3 Ethereum adapter based on [wagmi](https://wagmi.sh/).
 It provides the ability to connect to Ethereum and other EVM compatible chains for the components of `@ant-design/web3`.

 Through it, you don't need to handle the connection status of the component, chain data request and other logic by yourself.
 It will provide relevant global status and interfaces for the components through [Web3ConfigProvider](../web3-config-provider/index.md).